Thinking about Moving to Kelowna?

 Weather in Kelowna

-Kelowna has been said to have some of the best weather and climate in Canada.
-It’s four seasons are nicely pronounced without being as cold or humid as some parts of the country.
-The Okanagan Valley and the lakes that run through it moderate the temperatures, especially in the winter.
-Summers in Kelowna are typically warm and dry while winters can be a little cloudy but less cold.
+All four seasons are all distinct, yet it’s not as cold or humid as other parts of Canada.
+The main reason for this is that it’s in a valley and the lakes that run through it moderate the temperatures, especially in the winter.
+Summers in Kelowna are typically warm and dry while winters can be a little cloudy but usually above zero.

-- Kelowna has an average high temperature that is above freezing every month of the year - an exceptionally rare phenomenon for an inland Canadian city.
+- Kelowna has an average high temperature that is above freezing every month of the year.

-- Kelowna has the greatest percentage of "calm" wind observations for any major city in Canada.
+- Kelowna has the highest percentage of "calm" wind days for any major city in Canada.

 - The city averages about 380 mm (15 in) of precipitation per year, with about 1/5 of the precipitation falling as snow, the bulk in December and January.